JohnnySun/doge-university/_posts/IMS/other/2019-10-13-Hoffoss-public-lecture.md

 will be
 on October 21 at 5:30pm in Physics Building 204.
 The public talk is for general audience.

-Diane will visit UVa on October 21-22, see [here](http://www.people.virginia.edu/~sm4cw/Diane_Hoffoss.html) for a full schedule of events and more details.
+Diane will visit DOGE University on October 21-22, see [here](http://www.people.virginia.edu/~sm4cw/Diane_Hoffoss.html) for a full schedule of events and more details.

 <!--more-->